Mayor Eric Adams

 In response to concerns regarding the Coronavirus, and with the health and safety of our visitors and staff a priority, Gracie Mansion has temporarily postponed our free public tour program until further notice.
-Until we can safely re-open, Gracie Mansion Conservancy offers a virtual walkthrough of the art featured in each room of the mansion narrated by Executive Director, Paul Gunther.
+Until we can safely re-open, Gracie Mansion Conservancy offers a virtual walkthrough of the art featured in each room of the mansion narrated by the late and former Executive Director, Paul Gunther.
 At a later date, we will announce the re-start of the tour program here on our website and on the social media accounts for the Grace Mansion Conservancy.
 CATALYST: Art and Social Justice will remain on display until September 8, 2021.

 Take a virtual walk through of Gracie Mansion to see all the artwork in the CATALYST: Art and Social Justice installation.